Kanye West Called Out for Using His Phone During Cher's Broadway Show

-Kanye West Called Out for Checking His Phone During Opening Night of Cher's Broadway Show
+Kanye West Apologizes After Getting Called Out for Using His Phone During Cher's Broadway Show

-Even if you're a superstar like Kanye West, you should probably just put your phone away during a Broadway performance.
+Kanye West is humbly apologizing after being called out on Twitter for using his phone during a Broadway performance.

 The Cher Show, a Broadway musical based on the iconic songstress, officially opened at the Neil Simon Theatre on Monday, and among the slew of celebrities in attendance were Kim Kardashian-West and her husband -- who was apparently a bit distracted during the performance.